-In this article we’ll hone in on the vastus lateralis, giving you 7 of the best exercises and tips to specifically target it, as well as 5 vastus lateralis stretches that you should incorporate into your training routine.
+In this article, we’ll hone in on the vastus lateralis, giving you 7 of the best exercises and tips to specifically target it, as well as 5 vastus lateralis stretches that you should incorporate into your training routine.

-One of the four muscles that comprise the quadriceps, the vastus lateralis is the muscle found on the outer thigh area.
+One of the four muscles that comprise the quadriceps muscle group, the vastus lateralis is found on the outer thigh area.
 The vastus lateralis muscle gets its name from the Latin words Vastus meaning great and Lateralis meaning lateral side.

 It comes together with the other quadriceps muscles in the quadriceps tendon which then stretches over the knee, connecting them to the tibia.
-The vastus lateralis forms the lateral wall of the thigh in conjunction with the iliotibial band.
+It forms the lateral wall of the thigh in conjunction with the iliotibial band.

 The main function of the vastus lateralis is to extend the knee, moving the lower leg forward.
 This muscle also helps to stabilize the knee joint and is vital in enabling the body to rise up from a squatting position.

 These two muscles work in tandem to stabilize the position of the patella in the femoral groove of the thigh bone.
 When these two muscles are imbalanced or out of whack knee pain can arise causing patellofemoral stress syndrome (PFSS).

 Outer quad sweep simply refers to the shape of the quadriceps but more specifically the vastus lateralis muscle on the outer thigh.
 The quad outer sweep is a highly sought-after look especially in the sport of bodybuilding where this curved and defined quad can make a big difference in the appearance of the lower body musculature.

+And, keep this quick tip in mind when doing these exercises.
 Focus on pushing your knees inwards when doing pushing leg exercises like front squat or leg press.

 Note: Keep your toes off the platform the entire movement to really target the vastus lateralis.

 Tight vastus lateralis muscles can be attributed to a number of causes but the two most common are overuse or under use.
-Overuse from walking or running can make the vastus lateralis tighten up especially if you’re not doing any dynamic stretching before exercise or any static stretching after exercising.
+Overuse from walking or running can make this muscle tighten up especially if you’re not doing any dynamic stretching before exercise or any static stretching after exercising.

 The vastus lateralis is a bit tricky to stretch because of its location.
 It’s not as easy to isolate it compared with the more central rectus femoris.
 Don’t fret, here are a few you can do at home to stretch the vastus lateralis.
 Check out these stretches that will help to keep your legs feeling good.

-4. Hands and Knees Quad Stretch
+How to do the Hands and Knees Quad Stretch: